Heinrich Zemo: Fictional character biography

-At some point, Zemo had fought with and killed Citizen V (John Watkins), an Englishman and leader of the V-Battalion freedom fighters.
+At some point, Zemo battled and killed Citizen V (John Watkins), the leader of the V-Battalion freedom fighters.

-When it became apparent that the Nazis would lose the war, Red Skull sent Zemo to London to steal an experimental airplane.
+When it became apparent that the Nazis would lose the war, the Red Skull sent Zemo to London to steal an experimental airplane.
 At this point the plane would do them no good, but Red Skull made sure that this knowledge was leaked to Captain America and young sidekick Bucky so as to ensure that Zemo would be caught, thus ridding him of his rival once and for all.
 Captain America would not learn of Zemo's scheme for several weeks, by which time he would defeat Red Skull for the final time during World War II, burying Red Skull alive in a state of suspended animation.
 By the time that Captain America learned of Zemo's plot, it was too late and both Captain America and Bucky were taken prisoner by Zemo.
 Zemo tied the two heroes to the experimental plane, which was now booby-trapped to explode, and launched them to their deaths.
 Captain America fell from the plane as it exploded, and Bucky was apparently killed.
-Captain America landed in the Arctic Ocean and was frozen in ice for decades until recovered by the recently-formed Avengers.
+Captain America landed in the Arctic Ocean and was frozen in ice for decades before being recovered by the Avengers.

 Believing that he had killed his rival at long last, Zemo fled to South America as Hitler and the Nazis fell and World War II ended.
-After the mask was permanently bonded to his face, Zemo abandoned his long-suffering wife and toddler son, toward whom he had become emotionally and physically abusive.
+After the mask was permanently bonded to his face, Zemo abandoned his long-suffering wife and his son Helmut, toward whom he had become emotionally and physically abusive.
 With an army of mercenaries loyal to him, Zemo enslaved a tribe of natives and lived as a king as he tried desperately to find a solvent that would remove his mask.
 After decades passed, Captain America was revived by the Avengers.
 This causes Zemo to renew his rivalry with the Captain.
-Among his attempts included sending agents to take the place of participants of a hand-to-hand combat demonstration with Captain America in order to capture him.
+Among his attempts included sending agents to take the place of participants of a hand-to-hand combat demonstration with Captain America to capture him.
 As Captain America learned that Zemo was behind this attack, he sent a taunting message on Zemo's minions' communicator to provoke the villain into becoming more carelessly aggressive against him and thus provide an opportunity for the superhero to deal with the villain directly.